ashinsani/PUSL-3123_AI-and-ML/README.md

 ## ✅ Results & Findings
 - The PCA approach significantly reduced feature dimensionality while maintaining/boosting model performance.
-- The MLP model achieved an authentication accuracy of *[insert your best figure]* on the test set.
-- False accept/reject rates were reduced to *[insert your results]*, showing improved robustness for smartwatch-based authentication.
 - Model training time and inference latency were acceptable for a wearable-based authentication scenario.

-*(Note: Replace the bracketed placeholders with your actual results.)*

 ---